What is

 according to these feelings, all out of proportion to what is actually happening

 in the psychotherapy.
-In such a case, you need to realize that the
+In such a case, it is important to realize that the

 psychotherapist is only doing his or her job of bringing these feelings to